Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter2/README.md

 - dotnet
 - azure-active-directory
 - microsoft-graph-api
-description: "Demonstrates a multi-tenant Angular single-page application calling a .NET Core Web API secured with Azure Active Directory"
+description: "A Multi-tenant Angular Single-page Application (SPA) that Authenticates Users with Azure AD and Calls a Protected ASP.NET Core Web API"
 urlFragment: "ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter2"
 ---

-# A Multi-tenant Angular single-page application that authenticates users with Azure AD and calls a protected ASP.NET Core Web API
+# A Multi-tenant Angular Single-page Application (SPA) that Authenticates Users with Azure AD and Calls a Protected ASP.NET Core Web API

 This sample demonstrates a multi-tenant, cross-platform application suite involving an Angular SPA (*TodoListSPA*) calling an ASP.NET Core Web API (*TodoListAPI*) secured with Azure Active Directory.
-Due to the distributed topology of this application suite, additional steps are needed for making it multi-tenant.
+Due to the topology of this application suite, additional steps are needed for making it available to users from other tenants.

-In order to grasp the important aspects of **multitenancy** in this sample, please follow the [discussion](##discussion) section below.
+In order to grasp the important aspects of **multi-tenancy** in this sample, please follow the [discussion](##discussion) section below.

 ## Scenario